secheaper/slash/README.md

 the e-commerce websites.
 So, to use this, run the python script followed by the --search argument and the search string.
 The search string should be in double quotes if it have two or more words.
 Example:
 ```
+For Mac
 python3 slash.py --search "philips hue"

+For Windows
+python slash.py --search "philips hue"
 ```
 ```
 | timestamp           | title                                       | price   | website   |